yeara/cv_ml_prog_prep/notes/coding_notebook/LeetCode_Analysis.md

     for j in [0,N+1):
         if A[i]==A[j]:
             a[i+1][j+1]=a[i][j]+1
-            result = max(result,a[i+1][j+1])        else:
+            result = max(result,a[i+1][j+1])
+        else:
             a[i+1][j+1] = 0
 ```

-We have to do exhaustive search, and this is the best way to memoize the search results.
+Perform exhaustive search, and memoize the search results in a "square" table.

-LCS = O(n*m)

-Exhaustive Search: O(n*m^2)

-### Optimal Substructure

-### Overlapping Subproblems
+Fill in the table in a gradual manner.

+This gives a complexity of O(NM) vs. exhaustive search O((NM)^2)

-### Memoization (top down)
+### Memoization Recipe (Top Down)

-check if the the table/memory look up contains the solution
+1. Check if the the table/memory look up contains the solution

-if it's a valid solution, return the value
+2. If it's a valid solution, return the value

-if it's a base case, update and return
+3. If it's a base case, update and return

-else split up the problem into sub problems
+4. Else split up the problem into sub problems

-make the recursive calls
+5. Make the recursive calls

-compute and store the current value
+6. Compute and store the current value

-return the value
+7. Return the value

-Sometime avoid computing solutions to subproblems that are not needed, i.e. Common Subsequence
+Sometime avoid computing solutions to subproblems that are not needed, i.e. Common Subsequence.

-Can be more intuitive for matrix chain multiplicationa
+Can be more intuitive for matrix chain multiplications.

-### Tabulation (bottom up)

-Avoids multiple lookups and function calls, less memory

-Example:

-For longest increasing subseqeunce

-their idea was to compute the end of the longest sequence ending at that index, so you iterate over the

-### Longest increasing subsequence

-They represent the matches as a table and compute the scores starting from 0,0

 ##Backtracking

-Here the idea is to exhaustively search all combinations.
+The idea is to exhaustively search all combinations and discard any paths that do not lead to a solution.

-Important numbers: 2^n combination for true/false, choose/don't choose - true for sets with unique elements.
+Important numbers: 2^n combination for true/false, choose/don't choose - true for sets of unique elements.

-Iterative solution can be modeled as a iteration over bit turn on / off

-counter & 1 << j
+Iterative solution can be modeled as a iteration over bit turn on / off: counter & 1 << j

-and the backtracking can use a stack like structure to add an element, exhaustively search that space, and then remove the element
+Backtracking can use a stack like structure to add an element, exhaustively search that space, and then remove the element.

-When Do We Switch from DP to Backtracking?
+### When Do We Switch from DP to Backtracking?

-if we need to return all solutions -> backtracking
+If we need to return all solutions -> backtracking

-if we need to count all solution -> memoization + dp
+If we need to count all solution -> memoization + dp

 ## Sliding Window

 https://medium.com/leetcode-patterns/leetcode-pattern-2-sliding-windows-for-strings-e19af105316b

-Counters for words/char/digits
+The idea is to maintain counters for the goal, including the start and end of the current window.

-Another counter for restrictions such as number of distinct etc characters
+Use a separate indicator for restrictions/search window criteria, such as number of distinct characters.

+Update the window indices as soon as a better solution is found, or current window fails criteria.

 ## DFS + BFS

-Using a stack imp for DFS

-Queue for level traverse (BFS)

-Stack for DFS
+DFS - Use a stack.

+BFS - Use a queue.

 DFS - Exhaustive search, find all combinations/paths